 Dr. Charles P. Arand is the Eugene E. and Nell S. Fincke Graduate Professor of Theology at Concordia Seminary, St. Louis.

-A faculty member since 1989, Arand is professor of Systematic Theology, dean of Theological Research and Publication, and director of the Center for the Care of Creation.
+A faculty member since 1989, Arand is professor of Systematic Theology and director of the Center for the Care of Creation.

 He previously occupied the Waldemar A. and June Schuette Endowed Chair in Systematic Theology (2003-15).

 His areas of interest and expertise include the Lutheran Confessions and theology of creation.

 He received his Master of Divinity (M.Div.), Master of Sacred Theology (S.T.M.) and Doctor of Theology (Th.D.) from Concordia Seminary (1984, 1987, 1989).
 He also received his Bachelor of Arts (B.A.) from Concordia College in Milwaukee (now Concordia University Wisconsin, Mequon) (1980).